-- the Corporation's use of the going concern basis of accounting in the preparation of the financial statements is not appropriate; or - the Corporation has not disclosed in the financial statements any identified material uncertainties that may cast significant doubt about the group's and parent institution's ability to continue to adopt the going concern basis of accounting for a period of at least twelve months from the date when the financial statements are authorised for issue.
+- the Corporation's use of the going concern basis of accounting in the preparation of the financial statements is not appropriate; or - the Corporation has not disclosed in the financial statements any identified material uncertainties that may cast significant doubt about the institution's ability to continue to adopt the going concern basis of accounting for a period of at least twelve months from the date when the financial statements are authorised for issue.

-However, because not all future events or conditions can be predicted, this statement is not a guarantee as to the group's and parent institution's ability to continue as a going concern.
+However, because not all future events or conditions can be predicted, this statement is not a guarantee as to the institution's ability to continue as a going concern.
+For example, the terms on which the United Kingdom may withdraw from the European Union are not clear, and it is difficult to evaluate all of the potential implications on the institution's activities, students, suppliers and the wider economy.